 Time to change up the routine?
 Switch one of your gym sessions at the Student One gym for a session of Brisbane’s free outdoor fitness series, the Medibank Feel Good Program, which takes place in and around the beautiful South Bank Parklands.
 Try something relaxing like yoga or pilates on the grassy lawns, or go high-energy with a zumba or bootcamp class.
 There’s also aqua classes, barre and tai chi.
 Check out the timetables here.

 Australia’s largest free live music program is right here in Brisbane.
 Local and touring artists and bands pop up all over the city with free performances to enjoy.
 Where exactly?
-Queen Street Mall, Post Office Square, South Bank, are two of the most popular spots.
+Queen Street Mall and Post Office Square are two of the most popular spots.
 Expect an interesting mix of jazz, acoustic, folk, electro, alternative and any other possible genre.
 For even more live music, check out the various restaurants, pubs and bars across the city with live music programs.

 Just about every weekend of the year there’s a new festival kicking off in Brisbane.
-The crown on the festival calendar however is Brisbane Festival – a month-long program of theatre, music, dance, circus and opera.
-And while many events are ticketed, some are free – and even just getting amongst the atmosphere is an experience in itself.
-Many would say the best part of the festival is the famous Riverfire fireworks and aerial jets display (and yes, it’s free).
+The crown on the festival calendar however is Brisbane Festival, a month-long program of theatre, music, dance, circus and opera.
+And while many events are ticketed, some are free and even just getting among the atmosphere is an experience in itself.
+Many would say the best part of the festival is the famous Riverfire fireworks and aerial jets display (and yes, these ones are free).
 Watch it from the roof of the Student One building or pack a picnic and get a grassy spot by the river for the best panoramas of the year.